cyberark/community/CONTRIBUTING.md

 # Contributing to the Community Repo

-Whether you're a member of the CyberArk team, or are just getting involved with our community, you can help improve our community experience!
+Whether you're a member of the CyberArk team, or are just getting involved with our community, these general-purpose guidelines are meant to help you familiarize yourself with our processes.
+You can use them when working on any of our public projects, including this one!

+## Table of Contents

 - [Contributing to the Community Repo](#contributing-to-the-community-repo)
   * [Where Do I Start?](#where-do-i-start-)